Train Regression Models in Regression Learner App

 Select regression trees first.
 If your trained models do not predict the response accurately enough, then try other models with higher flexibility.
 To avoid overfitting, look for a less flexible model that provides sufficient accuracy.

-If you want to try all nonoptimizable models of the same or different types, then select one of the All options in the gallery.
+If you want to try all nonoptimizable models of the same or different types, then select one of the All options in the Models gallery.

 Alternatively, if you want to automatically tune hyperparameters of a specific model type, select the corresponding Optimizable model and perform hyperparameter optimization.
 For more information, see Hyperparameter Optimization in Regression Learner App.